Up to 60% off sofas & mattresses — limited‑time deals.

 Build to cushion dimensions, not nominal lumber sizes

-Outdoor cushions are usually listed by width and depth, but the real, stuffed dimension can be larger.
-Measure the actual cushion:
+Outdoor cushions are usually sold by width and depth, but the stuffed size can run larger than the label suggests.
+Measure the actual cushion before you commit:

-• Seat cushion width (left-to-right) and depth (front-to-back)
+• Seat cushion width from left to right

-A practical approach is to make the inside seat opening about 1/2 inch wider than the cushion width so cushions drop in without forcing the frame.
+A practical rule is to make the inside opening about 1/2 inch wider than the cushion width so the cushions drop in cleanly without having to be forced.

 Use chair ergonomics to keep the seat comfortable